duffrecords/lambda-lambda-lambda/README.md

 # yo-dawg
-a Lambda function in you Lambda function so you can build and deploy Lambda functions while you run a Lambda function
+a Lambda function in your Lambda function so you can build and deploy Lambda functions while you run a Lambda function